ts-pro/vue-eternal-loading/docs/guide/manually-change-states.md

 **vue-eternal-loading** allows changing state manually.
 It can be useful if we have more complex or custom logic than offers `loaded` callback.

-Let's write logic where we don't rely on current page size, but we can use other fields in the response ( e.g. **page**, **total_pages** ).
-Using those fields we know that if current page number equals total pages count - there should be **no-more**.
+Let's write logic where we don't rely on current page size, but we can use other field in the response ( e.g. **total_pages** ).
+Using those field we know that if current page number equals total pages count - there should be **no-more**.

 ```js
 function load({ loaded, noMore }) {